-(Hilo, HI) – With the 2011 hurricane season upon us, Hawaii Electric Light Company (HELCO) urges customers to review their preparations for emergencies.
+(Hilo, HI) – During hurricane season, Hawaii Electric Light Company (HELCO) urges customers to review their preparations for emergencies.

 For those without internet access, HELCO also has available a free “Information Handbook for Emergency Preparedness” that can be picked up at the company’s Hilo, Kona, or Waimea customer service locations.

 Both the website and the handbook will answer questions and concerns such as how to protect sensitive electronic equipment from a power outage, how to use emergency generators safely, what to do during a power outage, water use and safety during and after an extended power outage, and other important information.

 If the power should go out, HELCO reminds customers to:

 - Use flashlights instead of candles, as an open flame may create a fire hazard.
 Keep